SamKirkland/ftp-deploy/README.md

 ## How to Run
 #### Option 1 - Run via command line
 - Install the npm package using `npm install @samkirkland/ftp-deploy --only=dev`
-- Run via command line `npm run ftp-deploy --server ftp.samkirkland.com --username test@samkirkland.com --password \"CrazyUniquePassword&%123\"`
+- Run via command line `ftp-deploy --server ftp.samkirkland.com --username test@samkirkland.com --password \"CrazyUniquePassword&%123\"`

 - **Or you can add a script to make deployments easier**
-- Add a new key to your `package.json` file under `scripts`
+- Add a new key to your `package.json` file under `scripts` section.
+See example below.
 - You can run the script using the following command `npm run deploy` (run this in the folder that has the `package.json` file)

 Example of `package.json`: